aaqilk1/SteamSim/general-harness-wiring.md

 as accurately labeled and neat as possible so I can eventually zip tie the cable bundles and make it look like a real (neat) airplane harness.

 ![IMG_4642](https://github.com/user-attachments/assets/fc9a6784-6318-4e1c-9d73-6bec0c87f8f2)
+Everything gets soldered with western union splices and then wrapped with heat shrink tubing.
+I'm trying to make two main looms, the left side loom (that connects to the three engine analog meters, CDI, gear/fuel/pitch trim and marker beacon lights) and the right side loom (that will connect to ADF, clock, attitude/compass/heading/altimeter/airspeed and switches).
 ![IMG_4644](https://github.com/user-attachments/assets/7fed2b76-04ef-4c39-ad97-19354ed1e87b)

 I also (eventually) want to design a custom PCB with edge connector that would slot into the exisiting card slot and can interface the arduino/arduinos with the instruments and hold all the motor drivers/voltage regulators, etc.